 Airmeet

 Join the University of Arkansas, EdBrand, and Florida International University in selecting Airmeet as their virtual classroom platform.
-Access all the same features event professionals have been using for years — interactive elements, open lounges, multi-language support, the list goes on.
+Access all the same features event professionals have been using for years—interactive elements, open lounges, multi-language support, and the list goes on.
 Curious to learn more?
 We’ve got a deep dive on Airmeet up next.

 Explore Airmeet’s virtual classrooms